trishalaneeraj/trishalaneeraj.github.io/_posts/2020-04-04-feature-based-approach-with-bert.md

 'please', 'stop', 'van', '##dal', '##ising', 'wikipedia', 'immediately', 'or', 'you', 'will', 'be', 'blocked'
 ```

-Notice the tokens are either the words lowercases, or a leading-subword from a larger word or a trailing-subword from a larger word (marked with a `##` to indicate so).
+Notice, the tokens are either the words lowercases, or a leading-subword from a larger word or a trailing-subword from a larger word (marked with a `##` to indicate so).

 ### Add special tokens -- [CLS] in the beginning & [SEP] as a separator between sentences (or at the end of a single sentence)